richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

+- reattempt matching criteria
+	- keep track of direction / scores?

+- gradient descent
+	- gradient traveling -> not finding minimum & not stopping
+	- needs next destination to be better (not worse), or don't do at all?
+	-

+- reassess affine & translation errors

+- multiply vs add geo + ncc errors

+- affine error doesn't seem to be critical enough
+	- do affine matrices have too much leeway ?

 - does the affine matrix need to be adjusted as the cell moves ?
+- some logic to stop cells from being closer to eachother than the affine matrices would suggest

 -> review flow field to analyze relazation steps